hikeventures/hikeventures.github.io/_posts/2014-12-04-best-snowshoes.markdown

 * Does it fit to your "snowshoe boots" (e.g. I use my hiking boots)
 * Do you want snowshoes for beginners? (they are cheaper and technically less advanced)

-What is the best snowshoe in your opinion?
-Leave a comment below.

 [1]:	http://www.hikeventures.com/best-trekking-and-snowshoeing-poles/
 [2]:	http://www.hikeventures.com/snowshoeing-and-skiing-in-urho-kekkonen-national-park-and-Saariselka/
 [3]:	http://www.hikeventures.com/deals/#snowshoe+men